 “Rob took the kids to school,” she says.
 “I literally can’t get out of the bed.
 Every part of my body hurts.”

 “What did the doctor say?”
 I ask, as my dog Holly begins to bark.
 Should I organize meal deliveries, pick up her kids after school?
 I yell at the dog.

 “I haven’t had a chance to go to the doctor yet,” Rachel says.
 “They were closed for Thanksgiving.
-Besides, this weekend I cooked for sixteen, finished all my holiday shopping and decorated for Hanukamas.”
-(Yes, the merger of Christmas and Hanukkah.
-A time-honored Los Angeles tradition of lights, food and consumerism at its best.)
+Besides, this weekend I cooked for sixteen, finished all my holiday shopping and started decorating for the holidays.”
 Suddenly I felt relieved.

 “But I listed all of my symptoms on Web MD and it looks fatal,” she says.

 “I don’t think you have cancer,” I say.
 “You’re exhausted.”
 Me, a housewife lacking any type of medical degree, in Eastern medicine, holistic or otherwise, called in the necessary prescription – sleep.
 Seriously, I think that bears have it right.
 “Wake up in the spring,” I say.

 There are certain physical symptoms of the holidays exhibited in most under-medicated moms.
 Here are just a few:

 Exhaustion – The first physical sign in the western part of the United States.
 We may not have snow in Los Angeles but we do have plenty of sleep clinics.

 Nervousness – did you buy a gift for everyone on your list?
 If you want to ensure your children’s well-being, then don’t forget the bus driver, the crossing guard or the lunch lady.
 It may sound overboard but that’s what the holidays are all about, aren’t they?
 Failure to buy them a gift may be hazardous to your child’s health.
 But no pressure.